ibm-cloud-docs/openshift/openshift_odf_rdr_roks.md

     1. Wait for the Submariner add-on status to show healthy (green).
 This can take up to 20 minutes.
 For more information about Submariner setup, see [Deploying Submariner manually](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.11/html/networking/networking#deploying-submariner-manually){: external}.

 1. Install the OpenShift Data Foundation add-on version 4.17 or later on the primary and secondary managed clusters.
-Make sure you select the **Enable DR** option and enable NooBaa installation during the ODF installation.
+Make sure that you select the **Enable DR** option and enable NooBaa installation during the ODF installation.
 For more information, see [Installing the OpenShift Data Foundation add-on](/docs/openshift?topic=openshift-deploy-odf-vpc#install-odf-console-vpc).

 1. In the `storagecluster` resource’s `multiClusterService` section, update the `ACM Managed Cluster Name` to allow ODF to use GlobalNet.
 For more information, see [Creating an OpenShift Data Foundation cluster on managed clusters](https://docs.redhat.com/documentation/red_hat_openshift_data_foundation/4.17/html/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/rdr-solution#creating-odf-cluster-on-managed-clusters_rdr){: external}.
     ```sh